Immigration Options for Undocumented Children and Families

 • The abuse must constitute battery or “extreme cruelty” which can include psychological or emotional abuse-the child need not suffer physical abuse to be eligible for VAWA.

-The T visa is available for victims of severe form of trafficking.
+The T Nonimmigrant Status: Victims of Human Trafficking (T Visa) is available for victims of severe forms of trafficking.

 Benefits of T Visa: